 Over the past few years there have been more and more articles and social media posts about the Anglo-Saxons, the denizens of the ‘dark’ ages.
 People know more about the rulers, battles, and beliefs of these people but what about their medicine?
 Their healing potions and practices?

 In Northern Queen, my main character Aelfgifu has to treat a man injured by a sword and who has a head wound.
 While researching the scene I was astonished to find how sophisticated Anglo-Saxon medicine actually is.
+My research led me to include more medicine in my stories, including in my latest novel, The Confessor’s Wife.

 England is unique amongst European countries in that there survives an extensive medical literature from the Anglo-Saxon period in a vernacular language.
 Other surviving texts from Western Europe are all written in Greek or Latin.
 The sheer number of surviving manuscripts illustrates the importance of medicine to the Anglo-Saxons.
 There are more than a thousand pages of medical notes written in Old English still in existence.
 The works contain translations of Greek and Latin medical treatises but also have original local cures unknown on the continent.